MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/01/devtools-109.md

 <!-- ====================================================================== -->
-## Debug long-running Recalculate Styles events in the Performance tool with new selector stats
+## Debug long-running Recalculate Style events with new selector stats

 <!-- Subtitle: Understand which of your CSS selectors are contributing to slow performance of your website or app. -->